pwborthwick/projects/strings.md

     return excite//2
 ```

 Now we need to find the excitation levels.
-We can see (for single excitation) we need to find where the (first) '1' in determinant 1 has become a '0', then where the (first) '0' has become a '1'.
+We can see (for single excitation) we need to find where the (first) '1' in determinant 1 has become a '0', then where the (first) '0' has become a '1' in determinant 2.
 For double excitations we just need to find the second occurrence of the preceding rule too.
 ```python
 def levels(det1, det2):
     #compute the jumps